Information for new arrivals

-The Computer Lab is (obviously) part of the University - some services we run ourselves, and some are run by the University Computing Service, commonly known as the CS.
+The Computer Lab is (obviously) part of the University - some services we run ourselves, and some are run by the University Information Service, commonly known as the UIS (or the CS by older people as they used to be called the Computing Service).
 For that reason there are several passwords that you might need to access these various services, some of which will be provided for you automatically and some of which you may need to request.

 You will also be allocated a Computer Lab account.
 In return for a signature, you will be given a login name (your CRSID) and an initial password.
 This password is required for you to login to machines housed in the Computer Lab.
 We use a unified account system, so the same password will work on both Windows and Linux machines.
 We request that you change this password as soon as you can to one that you can remember easily.
 We suggest that you do this on a Windows machine rather than a Linux machine because the Linux passwd command is not very user-friendly - if there is a problem with the password you try then it will either fail silently or give an ``Authentication token manipulation error'', which is not of much use.
 Under Windows if there is a problem then it will return useful information, like ``password too short'', or ``password does not include a lower case letter, an upper case letter and a digit''.
 On a Windows machine type Ctrl-Alt-Del and select Change a password..., and follow the instructions.

 There are a variety of other passwords you might be given.
-The two most important are:
+The most important are for:

 - Raven Many web-based services provided by the University use an authentication system called Raven.

-- Hermes The University Computing Service email system is called Hermes.
-Information at https://webmail.hermes.cam.ac.uk/
+- Hermes The University Information Service email system is called Hermes.

-An introductory booklet about the University Computing Service is available from the Computing Service Reception, or you can find information about them here: http://www.cam.ac.uk/cs Application forms for Computing Service accounts are dealt with at the Computer Service Reception desk (New Museums Site, Cockcroft 2).
+These two services will use the same password.
+An introductory booklet about the University Information Service is available from the Information Service Reception in the Roger Needham Building (next door), or you can find information about them here: http://www.ucs.cam.ac.uk/ Application forms for Information Service accounts are available from Information Service Reception, or may have been set up for you in advance.
 Remember to quote your CRSID on any forms you fill in.

 Depending on what research you are doing and who you are working with, you may need accounts on other machines.
-Nearly all machines in the Computer Laboratory are Intel based (although there are still one or two Suns), running some variety of UNIX or Windows.
+Nearly all machines in the Computer Laboratory run some variety of UNIX or Windows.
 Many of them are used for particular purposes by the research groups that obtained them.
 It may be possible to get an account on such a machine even if you are not doing related research, but you should bear in mind that the primary use of the machine will have priority.
 There are also a number of machines which are used as servers; accounts on these are not generally available.

 The slogin-serv*.cl.cam.ac.uk machines mentioned above perform a variety of functions.
 These include